douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

 ### Computing similarities

-In our example, each document $$d$$ is a single movie title and the corresponding vector in the tfidf matrix can be considered a numerical feature vector representing the movie title.
+In our example, each document $$d$$ is a single movie title and the corresponding vector in the TF-IDF matrix can be considered a numerical feature vector representing the movie title.
 We can compute how similar these feature vectorsamongst each other by using similarity metrics such as the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), which we will employ below.

 ```python
 cosine_sim = (tfidf_matrix * tfidf_matrix.T).toarray()